kmenezes/GeoJsons/README.md

 # GeoJsons

-Some tests I've been done with the EMLID Reach RTK units on Pixhawk.
+Some tests I've done with the EMLID Reach RTK units on Pixhawk.

 # Confirmation of RTK corrections injection + Rtk float lock